ReadingAndThinking.com

 Bridget Jones's Diary by Helen Fielding

 This is a book I've wanted to read for a long time.
-Now I hold it in my hand, halfway through reading it, but I no longer have the courage to continue reading.
+Now I hold it in my hand, halfway through reading it, but I no longer dare to continue reading.

 What a neurotic woman.
 And it's just nothing.